shwetajain1022/sqlalchemy-challenge/README.md

 ## Table of Contents

-- Part 1: Analyse and Explore the Climate Data(#Analyse and Explore the Climate Data) -- Precipitation Analysis(#Precipitation Analysis)
+- Part 1: Analyse and Explore the Climate Data
+-- Precipitation Analysis
--- Station Analysis(#Station Analysis)
+-- Station Analysis
-- Part 2: Design Your Climate App(#Design Your Climate App)
+- Part 2: Design Your Climate App

-## Part 1: Analyse and Explore the Climate Data(#Analyse and Explore the Climate Data)
+## Part 1: Analyse and Explore the Climate Data
 --------------------------------------------------------------------------------------------
 Used SQLAlchemy ORM queries, Pandas, and Matplotlib to completed analysis.
 To analyse and explore the climate data,did the following steps:
 1. Updated climate_starter.ipynb to finish the work and used hawaii.sqlite to complete climate analysis and data exploration.